Sideline Chatter: That put a quick end to Tom Brady Sr.’s media-relations career

 Ben Tomkunas, 25, who caught what he thought was a Connecticut-record, 21.3-pound catfish Aug.
 21, lost his state record when state Fish and Wildlife could not confirm whether it was a white catfish or a channel catfish.

-That’s because he give to his grandfather, who ate it.
+That’s because he gave it to his grandfather, who ate it.

 Bus-ted